PharrellWANG/makefiletutorial/src/index.md

 bar := $(subst $(space), $(comma) , $(foo))

 all:
-	# Output is ", a , b , c".
+	# Output is "a , b , c".
 Notice the spaces introduced
 	@echo $(bar)

 ```